LISTEN TO MY LATEST PODCAST EPISODE

 By selecting fabrics that inherently resist common construction hiccups, you’re already one step ahead.

-And while you might not be handling the sewing machines yourself, you can undoubtedly influence the construction techniques used.
+And while you might not be handling the sewing machines yourself, you can influence the construction techniques used.
 Collaborate closely with your manufacturers to ensure they’re using suitable techniques for the fabric.

 For example, if seam slippage is a concern, inquire about using reinforcing stitches or using stronger seam constructions like flat felled seams.

 Pro Tip: Quick trips to clothing stores of brands known for top-notch quality is a great way to learn different types of construction methods.
 I can vouch for this first hand – as I did this a lot when I was just starting out.
-And yes, I might have snapped a few reference pics when the salesperson wasn’t looking! 👀
+And yes, I might have snapped a few reference pics while the salesperson wasn’t looking! 👀

 Create Detailed Tech Packs

-Specify the appropriate fabric type, seam construction, and details like adding reinforcement stitches.
-For example, if you are designing a t-shirt and want to add topstitching reinforcement to the neckline, include “with ⅛” SNTS (single needle topstitch)” on your tech pack call-out.
+Specify the appropriate fabric type, seam construction, and details like adding reinforcement stitches.For example, if you are designing a t-shirt and want to add topstitching reinforcement to the neckline, include “with ⅛” SNTS (single needle topstitch)” on your tech pack call-out.

 With a well-prepared tech pack, you can address potential construction issues before they even arise.